 - 1½ cups Idaho Russet potato, peeled and roughly chopped

 - 1 cup light coconut milk

-Use an hand/ immersion blender to purée the soup to the desired consistency.
-(You can also use a standing blender, being sure to cover the top extremely tightly, holding it down with a towel and hour hand.)
+- Use an hand/ immersion blender to purée the soup to the desired consistency.
+(You can also use a standing blender, being sure to cover the top extremely tightly, holding it down with a towel and your hand.)
 Or, you can leave it as is for a chunkier soup.

-Add the honey, cayenne pepper, and season to taste with salt and pepper.
-(I used about 3/4 teaspoon salt.)
+- Add the honey, cayenne pepper, and season to taste with salt and pepper.
+Here's How to Season to Taste.
+(I used about ¾ teaspoon salt.)